Creating FIDO2 SSH keys using ssh-keygen

 user@remote:~$ vim ~/.ssh/authorized_keys

 (Vim tip: Use :r! cat id_remote_backup.pub to directly insert the contents of id_remote_backup.pub into a new line).
-Now prepend to the newly added line
+Now prepend the following to the newly added line:

 command="$HOME/bin/rrsync -ro ~/backups/",no-agent-forwarding,no-port-forwarding,no-pty,no-user-rc,no-X11-forwarding

-The command="..." restricts access of that public key by executing the given command and disallowing others.
-All the other no-* stuff further restrict what can be done with that particular public key.
-As the SSH daemon will not start the default shell when accessing the server using this public key, the $PATH environment variable will be pretty empty (similar to cron), hence you should specify the full path to the rrsync script.
-The two arguments to rrsync are -ro which restricts modifying the directory (drop it if you want to upload stuff to the remote directory) and the path to the directory you want to enable remote access to (in my example ~/backups/).
+The command="..." restricts access for that public key by executing the given command and disallowing others.
+All the other no-* stuff further restricts what can be done with that particular public key.
+As the SSH daemon will not start the default shell when accessing the server using this public key, the $PATH environment variable will be pretty empty (similar to cron), so you should specify the full path to the rrsync script.
+The two arguments to rrsync are -ro, which restricts modifying the directory (drop it if you want to upload stuff to the remote directory), and the path to the directory you want to enable remote access to (in my example ~/backups/).

 The result should look something like: